deebuls/uncertainty-robustness-deep-regression-benchmark/README.md

-# Deep Evidential Regression
+# Robust Maximum Likelihood Uncertainty Estimation for Deep Regression
-*NeurIPS 2020 Submission*
+*WAISE 2021 Submission*

-This repository contains the code to reproduce all results presented in the NeurIPS submission: "Deep Evidential Regression".
+This repository contains the code to reproduce all results presented in the WAISE submission: "Robust Maximum Likelihood Uncertainty
+Estimation for Deep Regression".

+## The repository is an extension to the code submitted by "Deep Evidential Regression" paper in Neurips 2021.

 ## Setup